pulumi/pulumi-hugo/themes/default/content/blog/docker-build/index.md

 `push: true` just as you would include `--push` on the command line.
 {{% /notes %}}

+{{% notes %}}
+The new Docker-Build provider will build images by default during previews in order to reduce the risk of merging broken images as part of CI pipelines.
+This can be customized by specifying `buildOnPreview`.
+{{% /notes %}}

-### Coming from Pulumi Docker v3
+### Migrating from Pulumi Docker v3

 Version 3.x of Pulumi Docker is still widely used because it exposes some BuildKit functionality through raw command-line arguments.
 The new Docker-Build provider exposes those arguments as top-level fields on the resource.

-Also note that the new Docker-Build provider will build images by default in CI.

 ```typescript
 // v3 Image